Current COVID-19 testing guidelines

 If you are not experiencing symptoms, test five days after exposure:

 Get a COVID-19 test five days after exposure to someone who has tested positive for COVID-19.
 In the meantime, monitor your symptoms closely.
-Our Symptom Tracker can help you keep track.
 You do not need to isolate, but please wear a mask for 10 days when around other people.

 • If you are going to take only one type of test, a PCR test will provide a more reliable test result